carpentries-incubator/hpc-intro/_episodes/15-transferring-files.md

 part stands for *gzip*, which is a compression library.
 Reading this file name, it appears somebody took a folder named "hpc-lesson-data," wrapped up all its contents in a single file with `tar`, then compressed that archive with `gzip` to save space.
-Let's check using `tar` with the `-t` flag, which prints the "**t**able of contents" without unpacking the file, on the remote computer.
+Let's check using `tar` with the `-t` flag, which prints the "**t**able of contents" without unpacking the file, specified by `-f <filename>`, on the remote computer.
+Note that you can concatenate the two flags, instead of writing `-t -f` separately.

 ```
 {{ site.local.prompt }} ssh {{ site.remote.user }}@{{ site.remote.login }}